The number of active advertisers using the Facebook Ads Manager more than doubled from 3 Million in 2016 to 9 Million in 2020.

-You can then download an example file to prepare your offline data for upload.
+Subsequently, download an example file to prepare your offline data for upload.

-These events allow you to measure specific actions users take within your app similar to events tracked on a website.
+App events allow you to measure specific actions users take within your app.
+This is similar to events tracked on a website.

 Custom Conversions allow you to leverage the Facebook algorithm for any conversion type.